 Pets are an important part of our lives, providing companionship, love, and joy to their caretakers.
 While park regulations do not allow pets to join you on hiking trails, in the backcountry, or in park buildings, there are many great alternative areas to explore on a pet-friendly visit to Joshua Tree National Park.

-"Why not take my pet wherever I want?"
+"Why not take my pet with me?"

 For many visitors, seeing wildlife is a highlight of a national park visit.
 Unfortunately, the mere presence of pets in the park alters the natural behavior of native wildlife.
 In national parks, the native species have priority.